Wangchimei/javascript_advanced/readme.md

 #### Drag & Drop events

-drag An element or text selection is being dragged (Fired continuously every 350ms). dragend A drag operation is being ended (by releasing a mouse button or hitting the escape key). dragenter A dragged element or text selection enters a valid drop target. dragstart The user starts dragging an element or text selection. dragleave A dragged element or text selection leaves a valid drop target. dragover An element or text selection is being dragged over a valid drop target.
-(Fired continuously every 350ms.) drop An element is dropped on a valid drop target.

-#### Progress events

-abort Progression has been terminated (not due to an error). error Progression has failed. load Progression has been successful. loadend Progress has stopped (after "error", "abort" or "load" have been dispatched). loadstart Progress has begun. progress In progress. timeout Progression is terminated due to preset time expiring.
+- `drag`
+  The drag event is fired every few hundred milliseconds as an element or text selection is being dragged.

+- `dragstart` & `dragend`
+  The dragstart event is fired when the user starts dragging an element or text selection.
+  The dragend event is fired when a drag operation is being ended.

+- `dragenter` & `dragleave`
+  The dragenter event is fired when a dragged element or text selection enters a valid drop target.
+  The dragleave event is fired when a dragged element or text selection leaves a valid drop target.

+- `dragover`
+  The dragover event is fired when an element or text selection is being dragged over a valid drop target (Fired continuously).

+- `drop`
+  The drop event is fired when an element or text selection is dropped on a valid drop target.

+**Simple drag and drop [DEMO](https://codepen.io/wangchimei/pen/JjdKyLZ)**